-More nutrients and stable shelf life—naturally
+More nutrients and a stable shelf life—naturally

 There are a surprising number of ways to dry organic ingredients.

-Only Freeze Drying for our Fruit Snacks
+A Deep Dive into Freeze Drying Our Fruit Snacks

 Sublimation exposes the fruits to low temperatures and low pressure which permits the moisture to be removed by changing directly from a solid ice form to vapor without passing through the liquid phase.
 Desorption uses a slightly higher temperatures but still low pressure to further dehydrate the product.
-The result is a product with only 1%-3% moisture for a naturally longer shelf life, an intact cellular structure, great taste and an appetizing, unaltered appearance.
+The result is a product with only 1%-3% moisture for a naturally longer shelf life, an intact cellular structure, great taste, and an appetizing, unaltered appearance.

 When we dry fruits and ingredients at Nova Scotia Organics, we use only the freeze drying method.

 Freeze drying removes water from herbs, plants, and fruits, without excessively heating the products.
 What remains?

 - Longer shelf life, naturally